 Give Them Something to Do

-Once you have talked to your child, it can be helpful to give them a distraction to help ease the rest of the outing.
-It can be helpful to give them a task to focus on.
+Once you have talked to your child, it can be helpful to give them a distraction to ease the rest of the outing.
+Give them a task to focus on.
 For example, at the grocery store, you might ask them to find two lemons and put them in your bag.
 If you’re in a waiting room, you could have them reorganize your change for you.
-This can help distract them.
+A task takes their attention away from their tantrum.

 Delay Saying “No”

 Sometimes, a tantrum is due to your child not getting what they want.
 This is tough as a parent, because going out in public often means unanticipated actions from your kids.
 If this is the case, try delaying saying “no.” For example, if your child is asking for candy, you can say, “Sounds delicious!
 We are going to finish grocery shopping, but after dinner tonight, you can have a treat for being so helpful at the store.”
 If they push back, you can say, “You can wait for your treat, or you won’t get it at all.”

 You could also consider saying “yes” to your child’s request.
 This doesn’t mean that you should just give into whining — you don’t want to set that precedent.
 However, some requests aren’t that bad.
 For example, if your child asks to ride in the cart when you usually have them walk beside it, this may be enough to keep them calm for the rest of your trip.

 In some situations, you’re not going to be able to prevent the tantrum from spiraling out of control.
 If you’re not making any traction with these strategies, it may be best to simply end the outing early and call it a day.
 Know when to give up, and try again another time.